ATHITHYAN-V/Automation_Testing_Codes/README.md

 ## ✅ Task-12: Hover Menu Navigation
 Hover on nested menus on https://demoqa.com/menu using ActionChains.

-## ✅ Task-13: Page Navigation - Back, Forward, Refresh
+## ## ✅ Task-13: DemoQA Login Automation Using CSV
-Visit Google and Wikipedia, navigate back/forward, refresh, and print current URL.
+Read username/password from a CSV file and log into https://demoqa.com/login.

 ## Final Report:
 ![Screenshot 2025-07-04 154258](https://github.com/user-attachments/assets/f2b78a82-453d-4709-a892-763182aacdeb)